Daniel Greeson

 Office: N-222 Social and Behavioral Sciences (in the middle of the north wing of the second floor)

 Current roles: I am currently the Department of Linguistics union mobilizer with the Stony Brook GSEU.
-I also TA for LIN 431: Structure of an Uncommonly Taught Language.
-My office hours are M/W 10–11am in N-222 SBS.
+In fall 2023, I worked as a graduat assistant on the Algonquian revitalization project.
+In spring 2023, I am a TA for LIN 431: Structure of a Less Commonly Taught Language (Behbahani).

 Daniel Greeson, a tall blonde man, posing for a photograph with a background of autumn leaves in a park